passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/03-trip.md

 and confusion and, although she tried denying it, a hint of smugness at a job well done, to all her surroundings.

-She felt Ben's fading consciousness and his terror at his impending doom, and she felt Master Skywalker — unconscious, in pain — and she felt a death ring out in the Force, right next to her.
+She felt {{Ben}}'s fading consciousness and his terror at his impending doom, and she felt Master {{Skywalker}} — unconscious, in pain — and she felt a death ring out in the Force, right next to her.
 And she felt a wrenching in the fabric of the world, and she

 --------------